konmik/Phlux/README.md

 If you *really* need a dispatcher it can be easily implemented on top of Phlux.

 2. Unlike Flux, we don't have React library for our views.
-Creating and supporting a such library requires a great amount of time investment.
+Creating and supporting such a library requires a great amount of time investment.
-Phlux does not require such library.
+Phlux does not require such a library.

 3. We can *update* views instead of re-creating them.
 Sure, this is not as "functional" as some of us want, but it is a good compromise.
 Android XML tools are quite good and I personally don't want to lose them.
-Phlux allows to use the current workflow and it does not require to hardcode all views.
+Phlux allows to use the current workflow and it does not require us to hardcode all views.

 Phlux is Android-friendly, it allows to call `view.update(viewState)` at the end of all.